-Subject to new development proposals meeting the requirement to be 'nutrient neutral' across the Solent and River Avon water catchments; allied to the wider work on land management advice and agri-environment schemes it is concluded that potential impacts on water quality arising from the draft Partnership Plan's 'agendas for action' on the integrity of the designated sites can be ruled out, both alone and in combination.
+Subject to new development proposals meeting the requirement to be 'nutrient neutral' across the Solent and River Avon water catchments; allied to the wider work on land management advice and agri-environment schemes it is concluded that potential impacts on water quality arising from the Partnership Plan's priorities on the integrity of the designated sites can be ruled out, both alone and in combination.

-It is recognised that the draft Partnership Plan 'agendas for action' are generally strategic and high level.
+It is recognised that the Partnership Plan priorities are generally strategic and high level.
 Project-level assessments are therefore likely to be required to assess impact pathways as the annual work programmes are prepared and projects come forward to the detailed design stage, more spatially focused onto specific locations of the New Forest.
-This assessment also highlights a number of areas where ethe agendas for action could be strengthened in the next iteration of the Partnership Plan.
+This assessment also highlights a number of areas where priorities were strengthened in this final version of the Partnership Plan.

-The overall conclusion of the HRA and appropriate assessment of the draft New Forest National Park Partnership Plan is that it will have no adverse impact on the integrity of any European site, either alone or in combination with other plans and projects.
+The overall conclusion of the HRA and appropriate assessment of the New Forest National Park Partnership Plan is that it will have no adverse impact on the integrity of any European site, either alone or in combination with other plans and projects.